AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 * **[!UICONTROL Activate tracking]**: allows you to activate/deactivate message URL tracking.
 To manage tracking for each message URL, use the **[!UICONTROL Links]** icon in the Email Designer action bar.
 See [About tracked URLs](../../designing/using/links.md#about-tracked-urls).
 * **[!UICONTROL Tracking validity limit]**: allows you to define the duration for which the tracking will be activated on the URLs.
 * **[!UICONTROL Substitution URL for expired URLs]**: you can enter a URL to a web page that will be displayed once the tracking has expired.
 * **[!UICONTROL Use tracking pixel at the top of email]**: allows you to move the tracking pixel at the top of the email instead of at the bottom.
+By default, this pixel is located at the bottom of your emails.
+If you send large messages, consider moving this pixel at the top of your emails instead of the bottom to improve open tracking - otherwise the tracking pixel could be cut by some email providers.

 ### Advanced parameters {#advanced-parameters}